Photo by Brittany Lesavoy Smith

 deb rankins, studio assistant

 Deb has been taking classes at the studio since June of 2020.
-She specializes in wheel thrown functional work and has recently expanded her practice to her home studio where she works on specialty pieces and honing her technique beyond the classroom setting.
-Deb assists with “behind-the-scenes” studio maintenance, glaze testing/mixing, kiln firing preparation and loading, readying the studio for classes and workshops and many other duties.
-Deb retired from a career as a CT Tech at the Little Falls Hospital and soon after starting pursuing her interest in pottery which has become her passion alongside gardening, biking and kayaking.
+She specializes in wheel thrown functional work and has recently expanded her practice to her home studio, where she works on specialty pieces and hones her technique beyond the classroom setting.
+Deb assists with “behind-the-scenes” studio maintenance, glaze testing/mixing, kiln firing preparation and loading, readying the studio for classes and workshops, and many other duties.
+Deb retired from a career as a CT Tech at the Little Falls Hospital and soon after started pursuing her interest in pottery, which has become her passion alongside gardening, biking, and kayaking.

 photo by Tamara Sines